 If one of the students is given a ten point bonus, then that will move us to a new point on the chart which is ten units away from the original point.
 This would be analogous to moving one particle ten meters to the right.

 While it might not seem like we need a fancy chart to keep track of two students’ grades, if there were trillions of students, the chart would be a simple way of representing the information about all their grades in one single point.
 Of course, this would demand a multi-dimensional chart which is obviously more complicated and impossible to visualize.
 For the sake of the analogy, however, we’ll only use two students.
-This will allow us to think about a chart with a two dimensional area instead of a higher dimensional volume, but it’s all the same idea.
+This will allow us to think about a chart with a two-dimensional area instead of a higher dimensional volume, but it’s all the same idea.

 To help classify various states, we can group together different points in phase space based on their common emergent properties.
 One example of this would be to group together all the different states of the universe that contain stars.
 Based upon such groupings, if a certain emergent property has only a few arrangements that bring it about, then it would occupy a small volume of phase space.
 If, on the other hand, there are many ways of bringing about that emergent property, then it would occupy a large volume of phase space.

-If you remember from last episode, the entropy of a system measures how many different arrangements produce a particular emergent property.
+If you remember from the last episode, the entropy of a system measures how many different arrangements produce a particular emergent property.
 Applying that idea to phase space, the entropy measures the volume of phase space occupied by states having a particular emergent property.
 (For those who want to be technical, the entropy is proportional to the logarithm of the volume of phase space.)
 By calculating the volumes of phase space for states with different emergent properties, we can compute the probability of systems being in various states.

-Going back to our analogy, we can group together all points which represent both students failing or getting under 65.
+Going back to our analogy, we can group together all points that represent both students failing or getting under 65.
 This can be represented by the set of all points in the lower left hand region of our chart.
 There are actually 65 x 65 or 4,225 such points in this region.
 Similarly, we can group together all points representing both students getting above 90.
 This can be represented by the set of all points in the upper right hand corner of our chart.
 There are actually 10 x 10 or 100 such points in this region.

 For whatever grouping we choose, we can calculate the size of the region it occupies.
 By comparing the area of each respective region to the area of the chart as a whole, we can compute the probability of both students failing, or both getting above 90.
 This is analogous to the way that the volume of phase space is used to compute probabilities of different emergent properties of a system.